Ceremony Order

 Bridesmaids and Groomsmen walking in separately

-Groomsmen escorting female family members down the aisle (i.e., Mother of the Bride) - before the wedding party enters
+Groomsmen escorting female family members (e.g., Mother of the Bride) before the wedding party

-Grandparents included in the processional (they will typically walk in before the wedding party)
+Grandparents included in the processional (typically walking in before the wedding party)

-Bride walking in with both parents or two escorts (i.e., her father and stepfather)
+The bride walking in with both parents or two escorts (e.g., father and stepfather)

 Wedding Recessional Options